ExpressLRS/Docs/docs/software/serial-protocols.md

 ESP32 based receivers with Serial on dedicated PWM servo connectors like the BetaFPV SuperP 14ch:

 - No adapter cable is required.
-HoTT sensors can be directly connected to the PWM servo connector dedicated for Serial TX any of the PWM pins configured for Serial2 (see above section).
+HoTT sensors can be directly connected to the PWM servo connector of any of the PWM pins configured for Serial2 TX (see above section).

 ESP32 based receivers with Serial on the JST connector.